tlswg/tls13-spec/draft-ietf-tls-tls13.md

 A TLS server can also receive a ClientHello containing a version number smaller than the highest supported version.
-If the server wishes to negotiate with old clients, it will proceed as appropriate for the highest version supported by the server that is not greater than ClientHello.client_version.
-For example, if the server supports TLS 1.0, 1.1, and 1.2, and client_version is TLS 1.0, the server will proceed with a TLS 1.0 ServerHello.
-If the server only supports versions greater than client_version, it MUST send a "protocol_version" alert message and close the connection.
+If the server wishes to negotiate with old clients, it will proceed as appropriate for the highest version supported by the server that is not greater than ClientHello.max_supported_version.
+For example, if the server supports TLS 1.0, 1.1, and 1.2, and max_supported_version is TLS 1.0, the server will proceed with a TLS 1.0 ServerHello.
+If the server only supports versions greater than max_supported_version, it MUST send a "protocol_version" alert message and close the connection.

 Note that earlier versions of TLS did not clearly specify the record layer